Reading Transport Centenary Page

 No.8 seen on Mainline's first route, line A in October 1996 a couple of years before acquisition by Reading Transport.

-Now it's 2001, the company is 100, and is a very one to the one it was.
-More details on all this can be found in the section.
+Now it's 2001, the company is 100, and it is a very different company to the one it was.
+More details on all this can be found in the Company History section.

 This is former MCW Metrobus MkII which had special vinyls applied to celebrate the company's 90th birthday.